 Lise delivered a baby girl in January 2009 in Singapore.
 It is her second child, the first having being born in France.

 There are many excellent maternity and OB-GY if you want to give birth in Singapore.
 I’d say the hardest thing is to pick one!

 You can go either public or private.
 The main difference is the cost if you are Singaporean or permanent resident.
 If you are a foreigner, the cost of delivering in a private or a public hospital will be very high as you do not benefit from the discount.
 Very few local heath insurances will cover for health costs related to pregnancy and delivery.

 I chose to go to private and deliver in the hospital where my regular doctor attends.
 It is not too far away and our pediatrician is also there.

 My doctor offered a “pregnancy package” which lowered significantly the prenatal care costs.
-The routine pregnancy monitoring includes a check up with a basic sonogram every 4 weeks (every 2 weeks from 7,5 month onwards and every week after 8 month), a blood test at 4 month and monthly urine testing.
+The routine pregnancy monitoring includes a check up with a basic sonogram every 4 weeks (every 2 weeks from 7,5 month onward and every week after 8 month), a blood test at 4 month and monthly urine testing.
 No physical exam is performed before the very end of the pregnancy to check the cervix.

 Additional sonograms and exams can be performed if requested such as the OSCAR test for Down syndrome, which include a sonogram and a blood test or the second trimester sonogram to check the baby development and anatomy.
 Most of the testing performed in Europe or in the USA will be available upon request.